 Creating content for your WordPress site that actually drives traffic becomes much easier when you know what your readers are looking for.
 After helping hundreds of WordPress users optimize their sites over the past decade, we’ve found that successful content strategy often comes down to… Read More »

-We once had a blog post go viral, and while the traffic was exciting, our site’s speed suddenly dropped.
-We discovered the culprit was the hundreds of comments loading, with each one making an external request for a Gravatar image.
-Those small, gray default profile… Read More »
+We once had a blog post go viral, but the sudden traffic spike quickly brought our site speed to a crawl.
+We discovered the hidden culprit was the hundreds of comments making external requests to load Gravatar images.
+Those small default profile pictures might seem… Read More »

-Ever felt like your WordPress media library is a digital shoebox, overflowing with images you can’t quite find?
-After running WPBeginner for over a decade, our own library became a sprawling archive, making it a real challenge to keep things tidy.
-It can be frustrating… Read More »
+Ever felt like your WordPress media library is a digital shoebox?
+It often feels overflowing with images you can’t quite find.
+After running WPBeginner for over 16 years, our own library became a massive archive.
+It was a real challenge to keep things tidy as… Read More »

 Used to store interaction and conversion data for campaigns in conjunction with Revenue Attribution.